dawnlarsson/micro/README.md

 V1: Pure minified JS

-copy and past the entire framework:
+copy and paste the entire framework:
 ```ts
 const select = (at: string) => document.querySelector(`[${at}]`) as HTMLElement;
 const selectAll = (at: string) => document.querySelectorAll(`[${at}]`)